shauray8/Calib-Challenge/README.md

 ## How to tinker/use the code?

-* you can monitor the training process with tensorboard:
+* you can monitor the training process with tensorboard:</br>
 `tensorboard --port=PORT --logdir=pretrained`

 adding soon be patient!